osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 .. note:: The ``-s`` options needs to be the same value for file 1 and file 2 to samples the reads that belong to each other.
 It specified the seed value for the random number generator.

-.. note:: It should be noted that by reducing the amount of reads that go into the assembly, we are loosing information that could otherwise be used to make the assembly.
-Thus, the assembly will be likely "much" worse than when using the complete dataset.
+.. note:: It should be noted that by reducing the amount of reads that go into the assembly, we are losing information that could otherwise be used to make the assembly.
+Thus, the assembly may become worse (although this is by no means certain).

 Creating a genome assembly
 --------------------------

 We want to create a genome assembly for our ancestor.
-We are going to use the quality trimmed forward and backward DNA sequences and use a program called |spades| to build a genome assembly.
+We are *first* going to make a short-read only assembly using the quality trimmed R1 and R2 sequences.
+We will use a program called |spades| to build a genome assembly.

 .. todo::